Why is Population Health Important?

 Risk stratification involves dividing patients into separate groups which the providers divide them into according to details such as their medical history, overall lifestyle, and their current health signs, as noted by a report from HIT Consultant.

-It helps providers predict risks of illness in different groups of patients.
+It helps providers to predict risks of illness in different groups of patients.
 Those groups that grow sicker instead of improving their health can be singled out for special attention.

 Healthcare Technology Can’t Do it All

-While a sophisticated EHR system can be instrumental in helping staff members record and save patient data, it cannot yet make informed decisions or develop any form of custom care regimens based on population data and emerging trends identified by statisticians.
+While a sophisticated EHR system can be instrumental in helping staff members record and update patient data, it cannot yet make informed decisions or develop any form of custom care regimens based on population data and emerging trends identified by statisticians.
 This process is in fact still manual and needs to be done by a physician or doctor.

 The subject of population health is going to be of increasing importance going forward, especially as more medical practices provide diagnosis and treatment statistics and other information electronically to public health researchers.
 Keep in mind that population health by its very nature is focused on people and it involves professionals assessing populations in terms of risk stratification.

-While software and computer systems play a big role in population health, doctors must be involved in such areas as making decisions and coming up with care regimes.
+While software and computer systems play a big role in population health, doctors must be involved in such areas as making decisions and coming up with improved care regimes.
 If you don’t feel quite up to speed on all things having to do population health, click here for a handy infographic on the topic.